 Life

-I love meeting new people and I would love to meet you!
+I love meeting new people and I occasionally host meet-ups.
+I would love to meet you!
 Drop me a line at amblass at gmail.com.

 Allison